adlnet/ADL_LRS/readme.md

 To verify it's running

     supervisorctl

+Whenever you want to exit the virtual environment, just type `deactivate`

 You should see a task named web running.
 This will host the application using gunicorn with 2 worker processes.
 If you open a browser and visit http://localhost:8000/xapi you will hit the LRS.
 Gunicorn does not serve static files